 The Iconic Black and White

-A black-and-white checkerboard floor remains an enduring classic, offering a bold contrast that suits a range of interior styles.
+A black and white checkerboard floor remains an enduring classic, offering a bold contrast that suits a range of interior styles.
 Whether channeling the elegance of Art Deco, the nostalgia of retro diners, or the sophistication of modern minimalism, this timeless pairing delivers a striking visual impact.
 Its graphic appeal allows it to serve as either a dramatic centerpiece or a neutral base, depending on surrounding decor choices.
-In minimalist settings, black-and-white flooring creates a crisp, refined backdrop that allows furniture and accessories to take center stage.
+In minimalist settings, black and white flooring creates a crisp, refined backdrop that allows furniture and accessories to take center stage.
 This pattern is also a great option for busy areas, as the contrasting tones help disguise dust and minor imperfections.

 Blending Looks